 What You Should Know About Insurance As Small-Business Owner

-From the standpoint of small business, “Insurance Law” address three main areas: Required and recommended insurance policies and coverages; the handling of insurance claims; and compliance with laws like the Texas Workers’ Compensation Act, the Texas Unemployment Compensation Act and the Affordable Care Act.
+From the standpoint of small business, “insurance law” addresses three main areas: required and recommended insurance policies and coverages; the handling of insurance claims; and compliance with laws like the Texas Workers’ Compensation Act, the Texas Unemployment Compensation Act and the Affordable Care Act.

-When you have to make a claim, I’ll help make sure that your insurance company responds in a timely manner and properly addresses the claim.
-And, I’ll help prevent the insurance company from unreasonably denying the claim.
-I’ll also help prevent the insurance company from canceling your policy simply because you made a claim.
+When you have to make a claim, we’ll help make sure that your insurance company responds in a timely manner and properly addresses the claim.
+And, we’ll help prevent the insurance company from unreasonably denying the claim.
+We’ll also help prevent the insurance company from canceling your policy simply because you made a claim.

 Insurance coverage is available for every conceivable risk your small business might face.
-Cost is generally proportionate to coverages and coverage limits.
-I’ll review your business’ activities with you and your insurance agent or broker to help put together a comprehensive program to cover your small business’ risk and your exposure, as owner.
+Our team will review your business’ activities with you and your insurance agent or broker to help put together a comprehensive program to cover your small business’ risk and your exposure, as owner.

 Business Owner’s Policy

-Most small businesses should at least have a Business Owner’s Policy (BOP).
+Most small businesses should at least have a Business owner’s policy (BOP).
 It protects your small business in much the same way a homeowner’s policy protects your home and personal possessions.
-It does this by combining three basic insurance coverages that most every small business needs:
+It does this by combining three basic insurance coverages that almost every small business needs: